 Scotland, the northernmost country in the United Kingdom, features an amazing landscape that is perfect for photography.
 The mainland and many surrounding islands offer rugged coastline, mountains, lakes/lochs, waterfalls, and plenty of stunning views.
 On this page, you’ll find information about many of the best places to photograph throughout Scotland.

 Use the interactive map below to see the locations that are mentioned.

 We will be updating this page in the future, so please feel free to leave a comment if you have suggestions of other places that should be mentioned here as well.

 Isle of Skye

-The Isle of Sky (An t-Eilean Sgiathanach in Gaelic) is one of the islands that forms the Inner Hebrides (the largest of these islands).
-It is an icon destination with many noteworthy locations for photographing.
-It is accessible from mainland Scotland by bridge (A87).
+The Isle of Sky (An t-Eilean Sgiathanach in Gaelic) is one of the islands that form the Inner Hebrides (the largest of these islands).
+It is an iconic destination with many noteworthy locations for photographing.
+It is accessible from mainland Scotland by the bridge (A87).
 The island is about 50 miles (80 km) long and features the Cuillins (rocky mountains), cliffs, moors, and lochs.